varsha5595/seng-group-16-hw2/README.md

 ## Getting Started

-These instructions will get you to set the project up and running on your local machine for development and testing.
+These instructions will help you in setting up the project and running the game on your local machine for development and testing.

 ## Ruby